Students are responsible for knowing the following:

-Students are responsible for notifying their professors and the Dean of Students Office of their absence due to an extenuating circumstance or illness prior to the missed class.
+Students are responsible for notifying their professors and a Student Success Advisor in the Dean of Students Office or Disability Services of their absence due to an extenuating circumstance or illness prior to the missed class.

 Students who allegedly abuse this policy by falsely claiming to be ill or have an extenuating circumstance will be documented and will participate in the student conduct process.

 Instructors will address class absences on a case-by-case basis.
 Professors have final approval on excusing an absence or allowing students to make up missed work within a given time frame.
 Students who miss class for any reason will be responsible for contacting the instructor and confirming arrangements to make up missed assignments, if granted by the instructor.